 MP mulls cow cess after first meeting of gau cabinet

-Bhopal, Nov 23: The Madhya Pradesh Cabinet has said that it was mulling a cesss to rake in funds for cow welfare.
+Bhopal, Nov 23: The Madhya Pradesh Cabinet has said that it was mulling a cess to rake in funds for cow welfare.

 The gau cabinet met for the first time on Sunday.
-"With this cow cess, the government will be able to get sufficient amount for cow rearing and everyone will participate in this 'sacred work', a release from the Madhya Pradesh government said.
+"With this cow cess, the government will be able to get sufficient amount for cow rearing and everyone will participate in this 'sacred work' ", a release from the Madhya Pradesh government said.

 The release also said, a decision based on a proposal prepared by the finance department and animal husbandry based on the experiences in other states will be taken soon.